Board & Governance

 The new strategic plan was unveiled in 2007.
 The goal?
 To strengthen programs, broaden student opportunities and carry the institution forward.
 The cornerstone of the ambitious plan is to significantly increase accessibility.

 UCC offers an extraordinary program for talented boys.
 To better reflect the exciting multicultural character and demographics of Toronto, we'll expand available financial assistance.
-Fifteen per cent of students currently receive financial aid. the goal is to increase to 20 per cent over the next decade.
+Fifteen per cent of students currently receive financial aid.
+The goal is to increase to 20 per cent in the 2014-15 school year.

 “UCC strives to be a school where every boy is known and where individual attention is focused on the needs of each and every student,” says principal Jim Power.
 “These changes will enhance the learning experience for the greatest number of students and keep UCC at the forefront of independent schools in North America.”